 North Berwick

 If you want to plunge yourself even more into history, you’ll fall in love with this city.
 North Berwick is a seaside village which boasts of traditional cottages in pretty colours along with large family homes.
 What is more, the city is located merely 30 minutes away from Edinburgh.
-You can have the best of both worlds – live in the tranquil village and work in the capital with a short car drive distance.
+You can have the best of both worlds – live in the tranquil village and work in the capital within a short car drive distance.
 People are attracted to North Berwick because the pace of life is slower there and yet it’s not far from a major city.
 For a long time, it was seen as a destination for tourists mostly but in recent years its popularity has grown and many people and expats are choosing to live in it instead of the capital.

 Aberdeen